Hit Let's Encrypt Rate Limit While Testing cert-manager

 3. Keep a throwaway domain for testing

-4. Don't be lazy and skip staging because you want to see it work in a real browser
+4. Don't skip staging because you want to see it work in a real browser